 LANSING, Mich.
-(AP) — Michigan Gov. Rick Snyder has signed laws requiring every public school in Michigan to have epinephrine injectors to treat allergic reactions.
+(AP) — Training is taking place to prepare every public school in Michigan to have epinephrine injectors to treat allergic reactions starting this academic year.

-Schools will have to have two epinephrine devices starting next academic year and ensure at least two staff members are trained to use them.
+Gov. Rick Snyder last year signed laws requiring schools to have two epinephrine devices and ensure at least two staff members are trained to use them.

 The Detroit Free Press reports (http://on.freep.com/1veejlG ) Monday that some training sessions are taking place, including regional training sessions for school employees in Macomb and Oakland counties.
 The Detroit Public Schools district conducted trainings earlier this year.